vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 ## Pending Tasks (Report Gaps Identified by Technical Trader Review) - TODO

-- [ ] **Task 13.2: Out-of-Sample/Walk-Forward Validation**
-  - Add a section summarizing results on out-of-sample data or with walk-forward validation.
-Clearly state the period and performance metrics.
-  - **Sample Text:**
-    > ### Out-of-Sample Walk-Forward Results
-    > The strategy was tested on 2022-2023 data not used in optimization.
-Out-of-sample return: 2.7%, Sharpe: 0.18, Max Drawdown: 1.1%.
-Performance is consistent with in-sample results, suggesting robustness.

 - [ ] **Task 13.3: Explicit Strategy Rule Summary**
   - Add a section listing every rule and exception in plain English, including entry/exit, filters, and any special cases.
   - **Sample Text:**